Upper Iowa University Financial Aid Disclosure Statement

-Upper Iowa University has partnered with BankMobile to process credit balance refunds/overpayments.
+Upper Iowa University delivers your refund with BankMobile Disbursements, a technology solution, powered by BMTX, Inc. Visit this link for more information.
 Disbursements will be requested by the UIU Financial Aid Office during the third week of the semester for eligible students.
-Once the disbursement has been credited to the student’s account in the UIU Business Office, that department will have up to 14 business days to refund any overage/overpayment to the student through their selected refund preference with BankMobile.
+Once the disbursement has been credited to the student’s account in the UIU Business Office, that department will have up to 14 business days to refund any overage/overpayment to the student through their selected refund preference with BankMobile Disbursements.

 Book vouchers are provided through MBS Direct to students who are Pell eligible or are eligible for a refund/overpayment through their financial aid.
 Eligible students are sent a Book Charge ID (each session of enrollment) with instructions on how to use it.
 In order to use the Book Charge ID code option students will need to use this vendor.
 However, students are not required to use MBS and can purchase their books from any supplier.
 Students can also opt out of using the book voucher all together should they choose to do so.